To register or request information on our Programs or Initiatives, please contact the CMHA Nova Scotia Division Toll-Free: 1-877-466-6606

-The CAST Program works with communities in Nova Scotia to build and strengthen their capacity to use suicide prevention techniques through the development and sustainability of community coalitions, education & training, awareness events and resource sharing.
+The CAST Program works with communities in Nova Scotia to build and strengthen their capacity to use suicide prevention techniques through the development and sustainability of an online resource hub.
 The CAST Program is working with Nova Scotians communities to create suicide-safer communities in the province.

 SEAK (Socially and Emotionally Aware Kids)